Deepika Kurup

 In January 2015, Kurup was named as one of the Forbes 2015 30 Under 30 in Energy.
 She has also been featured in Teen Vogue for her work.
 She is currently a student at Stanford School of Medicine.

 Background

 Deepika Kurup was born in Nashua, New Hampshire.
 She has given a number of accounts of what inspired her to work on water purification.
 In her entry video to the competition, she explains the mechanism used for developing her invention and also explains some of the factors that led to the invention.

 Water purification method

 Kurup's initial idea that won her the Discovery Education 3M Young Scientist in 2012 is based on using a photocatalytic compound for water purification.
 This project involved a photocatalytic composite made up of titanium dioxide and zinc oxide, hollow glass microspheres, and Portland cement.
 In 2012 Kurup's photocatalytic composite was able to reduce the amount of total coliform from 8000 colony-forming units to 50.
-In addition, it oxidised Methylene blue at a faster rate than standard solar disinfection methods.
+In addition, it oxidized Methylene blue at a faster rate than standard solar disinfection methods.